KZV027/Book-Recommendation-System-using-KNN/README.md

 * Implement a user interface for collecting user ratings and displaying recommendations.
 * Explore additional recommendation techniques like collaborative filtering or content-based filtering.
 * Evaluate the performance of the KNN model and compare it with other algorithms.

 **Note:**
 This is a basic implementation of a book recommendation system using KNN.
-There's room for further development and optimization based on your specific needs.